awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 Depending on the instance class you're using, you might see lower IOPS performance than the maximum that you can provision with RDS\.
 For specific information on IOPS performance for DB instance classes, see [Amazon EBS–optimized instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html)\.
 We recommend that you determine the maximum IOPS for the instance class before setting a Provisioned IOPS value for your DB instance\.

 We encourage you to use the latest generation of instances to get the best performance\.
 Previous generation DB instances can also have lower maximum storage\.

+Some older 32\-bit file systems might have lower storage capacities\.
+To determine the storage capacity of your DB instance, you can use the [describe\-valid\-db\-instance\-modifications](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-valid-db-instance-modifications.html) AWS CLI command\.

 The following list shows the maximum storage that most DB instance classes can scale to for each database engine:
 + MariaDB: 64 TiB